fly-lang/fly/llvm/docs/ORCv2.rst

 ----------------------------

 Symbol strings in ORC are uniqued to improve lookup performance, reduce memory overhead, and allow symbol names to function as efficient keys.
-To get the unique ``SymbolStringPtr`` for a string value, call the ``ExecutionSession::intern`` method:
+To getValue the unique ``SymbolStringPtr`` for a string value, call the ``ExecutionSession::intern`` method: